...Baby One More Time: Music and lyrics

-"...Baby One More Time" is a teen pop and dance-pop song that lasts for three minutes and thirty seconds.
+"...Baby One More Time" is a teen pop and dance-pop song that lasts three minutes and thirty seconds.
 The song is composed in the key of C minor and is set in the time signature of 4/4 common time with a moderate tempo of 93 beats per minute.
 Songwriting and production is largely based on previous Cheiron productions, most notably Robyn's "Show Me Love", which shows similar song scheme, drum patterns, wah guitars and piano hits.
-Spears's vocal range spans over one octave from E♭3 to C5.
-The song begins with a three-note motif in the bass range of the piano, an opening that has been compared to many other songs, such as "We Will Rock You" (1977), "Start Me Up" (1981), "These Words" (2004) and the theme song of the 1975 film Jaws due to the fact the track "makes its presence known in exactly one second".
+Spears' vocal range spans over one octave from E♭3 to C5.
+The song begins with a three-note motif in the bass range of the piano, an opening that has been compared to many other songs, such as "We Will Rock You" (1977), "Start Me Up" (1981), and the theme song of the 1975 film Jaws due to the fact the track "makes its presence known in exactly one second".
 According to magazine Blender, "...Baby One More Time" is composed by "wah-wah guitar lines and EKG-machine bass-slaps".

 Claudia Mitchell and Jacqueline Reid-Walsh, authors of Girl Culture: Studying girl culture: a readers' guide (2008), noted the lyrics of the song "gesture toward [Spears] longing for the return of an ex-boyfriend."
 Spears said "...Baby One More Time" is a song "every girl can relate to.
 She regrets it.
 She wants him back."
 The lyrics, however, caused controversy in the United States, because the line "Hit me baby one more time" supposedly has sadomasochistic connotations.
 As a response, the singer said the line "doesn't mean physically hit me. [...]
 It means just give me a sign, basically.
 I think it's kind of funny that people would actually think that's what it meant."
 Music journalist John Seabrook has said "Everybody thought it was some sort of weird allusion to domestic violence or something.
 But what it really was, was the Swedes using English not exactly correctly.
 What they really wanted to say was, "hit me up on the phone one more time" or something.
 But at that point, Max's English wasn't that great.
 So it came out sounding a little bit weird in English."